nameko/nameko/docs/what_is_nameko.rst

 Nameko scales from a single instance of a single service, to a cluster with many instances of many different services.

-The library also ships with tools for clients, which you can use if you want to write Python code to communicate with an existing nameko cluster.
+The library also ships with tools for clients, which you can use if you want to write Python code to communicate with an existing Nameko cluster.

-When shouldn't I use nameko?
+When shouldn't I use Nameko?
 ----------------------------

 Nameko is not a web framework.
-It has built-in HTTP entrypoints but they're limited to what is useful in the realm of microservices.
+It has built-in HTTP support but it's limited to what is useful in the realm of microservices.
 If you want to build a webapp for consumption by humans you should use something like `flask <http://flask.pocoo.org>`_.